xufangzhi/phi-Decoding/README.md

 ### This branch contains the original code of phi_docoding.
-Successfully run this code may take a little time
+Please fill the model path in phi_decoding.py, then you can run it.
 <h1 align="center">
 φ-Decoding: Adaptive Foresight Sampling for Balanced Inference-Time Exploration and Exploitation
 </h1>